Identifying Your Food Sensitivities

-Food allergies and food intolerances are two types of food sensitivities that can be very destructive to the body.
+Food sensitivities can include specific food allergies and food intolerances that can be very destructive to the body.
 Food allergies are a very severe immune reaction to a particular food that causes immediate reactions such as swelling, rash, itchiness and sometimes a life-threatening anaphylactic shock.

 Food intolerances cause more subtle health challenges that make someone feel uncomfortable without outward immune reactions.
 Food intolerances can often lead to elevated levels of whole body inflammation that can cause fatigue, joint pain, brain fog, digestive disturbances, headaches and other unwanted symptoms (1).

 Many people go through their lives without ever understanding how food sensitivities can lead to these health challenges.
 They never suspect that the food they are eating every day is silently killing them and their doctors never advise them to look at how they are responding to their diet.

 The Massive Increase in Food Sensitivities:

 True food allergies are estimated to affect about 4% of adults and over 5% of children these days.
 Clinicians and researchers are concerned about the increase in allergies in children over the last 20 years.
 There has been an 18% increase in food allergies in children since 1997 (2).